 Learning Assistants Program

-The Learning Assistants Program at the University of California, Irvine (UCI) employs a mixed-methods approach to: 1) discover the kinds of instruction made possible by the inclusion of Learning Assistants (LAs) in courses with both large and small enrollments, 2) determine the impact of the program for student outcomes, and 3) assess the efficacy of the LA model—previously exclusive to STEM courses at UCI—in non-STEM introductory courses.
+1) discover the kinds of instruction made possible by the inclusion of Learning Assistants (LAs) in courses with both large and small enrollments, 2) determine the impact of the program for student outcomes, and 3) assess the efficacy and sustainability of the LA model

 We are using a mixed-methods approach to conduct studies on the unique experiences of different groups of students, including: 1) First-generation 2) Low-income 3) Underrepresented minorities 4) Transfer students 5) International students